claudecodeguide.dev

 How Claude remembers things across sessions.
 By default, every session starts completely blank.
 The memory system fixes that.

-Memory in Claude Code is file-based: plain Markdown files that Claude reads at the start of sessions to pick up context.
-There are two levels:
+Memory in Claude Code is file-based: plain Markdown files that Claude reads at the start of sessions.
+Two levels:

 Project memory (CLAUDE.md and files in .claude/): what Claude knows about this specific project.
 Tech stack, rules, current state.

 User memory (~/.claude/MEMORY.md): what Claude knows about you across all projects.
-Your preferences, writing style, things you've corrected before.
+Preferences, writing style, corrections you've made before.

 memory at work

 Without memory, you repeat yourself every session.
-With memory, Claude Code compounds: it gets more useful the longer you use it.
+With it, Claude Code compounds: it gets more useful the longer you use it.

 Learn more: Memory System Guide